okjuan/muze/README.md

 ## Overview
 This project consists of a semantic network of musical entities (songs, artists, genres, etc) with an API for retrieving and adding info.
 The included database was populated with data retrieved from Spotify's public web API.
+Originally, I developed this system as part of a broader [collaborative project](https://github.com/MIR-Directed-Research/intelligent-music-recommender).

 ## API
 In general, the Knowledge Representation (KR) API exposes a collection of functions that encapsulate all SQL queries and logic relating to managing the database; through the KR API, callers may retrieve from and add information to the database.
 The following functions allow *addition* of information to the database through an instance `kr_api` of the `KnowledgeBaseAPI` class: